bernie4375/FCL-potential-autoISF/README.md

                Case study 13.1: Comparison 1 mo FCL Automation vs autoISF Case study 13.2: Using dynISF for FCL ( NN  )

-    PRESS  " <code> "  ON TOP LEFT OF THIS GITHUB PAGE, TO ACCESS THE PDFs FOR EACH SECTION
+    PRESS  " >< code  "  ON THE VERY TOP LEFT OF THIS GITHUB PAGE, TO ACCESS THE PDFs FOR EACH SECTION